-If the anti-lock brake system warning light stays on longer than normal after you've started your engine, turn the ignition off.
-Or, if the light comes on and stays on when you're driving, stop as soon as possible and turn the ignition off.
+If the light stays on, turn the ignition off.
+Or, if the light comes on when you're driving, stop as soon as possible and turn the ignition off.
 Then start the engine again to reset the system.
 If the light still stays on, or comes on again while you're driving, your Pontiac needs service.
-If the light is on but not flashing and the regular brake system warning light isn't on, you still have brakes, but you don't have anti-lock brakes.
+If the regular brake system warning light isn't on, you still have brakes, but you don't have anti-lock brakes.
+If the regular brake system warning light is also on, you don't have anti-lock brakes and there's a problem with your regular brakes.
+See "Brake System Warning Light" earlier in this part.